Letters from Lodi

 Today, April 22, marks Earth Day all around the world.

-The oil spill, spreading out approximately 880-square miles over the Pacific, served as an impetus for a congressional act declaring April 22, 1970 as the first Earth Day, calling for a national day of environmental education.
+The oil spill, spreading out approximately 880 square miles over the Pacific, served as an impetus for a congressional act declaring April 22, 1970, as the first Earth Day, calling for a national day of environmental education.

-As the U.S. Environmental Protection Agence (EPA) points out, the first Earth Day took place at a time when "there was no EPA, no Clean Air Act, no Clean Water Act... no legal or regulatory mechanisms to protect our environment."
+As the U.S. Environmental Protection Agency (EPA) points out, the first Earth Day took place at a time when "there was no EPA, no Clean Air Act, no Clean Water Act... no legal or regulatory mechanisms to protect our environment."

 And so, by 1990, Earth Day was celebrated by more than 140 other countries around the world.